nirmalraj2000/Leetcode-Solution/ManachersAlgorithm/Articles/manacher_algorithm.lc.md

 - lies inside the old center ('abcbpbcba')
 - extends outside the old center ('ababc')
 - equal to the old center ('abcbpbcbp')

+You can get the additional test cases and souce code [here](https://github.com/nirmalraj2000/Leetcode-Solution/tree/main/ManachersAlgorithm)